emqx/emqx-docs/en_US/dashboard/authz.md

 ### Configuration

-After selecting the backend it is time to create the final step of authorization, configure the selected backend.
-Each backend has some configuration for connection or use that needs to be configured manually by the user, or the content of the rules can be edited and saved in an ACL file.
+After selecting the backend it is time to create the final step of authorization and configure the selected backend.
+Each backend has some configuration for connection or uses that need to be configured manually by the user, or the content of the rules can be edited and saved in an ACL file.

 #### File